GreatJohnson/Python-RVO2/README.md

 You can add different obstacles in the map to test each agent's obstacle-avoidance performance.

-You can also find the orginal source code (written in C++) in the website of ORCA, and we use Cython to use some of their function.
+You can also find the orginal source code (written in C++) in the website of ORCA, and we use Cython to use some of their functions.

 Optimal Reciprocal Collision Avoidance
 ======================================